Fusion-equivariant stability conditions and Morita duality: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Arend Bayer, Asilata Bapat, Anand Deopurkar, Ailsa Keating, Abel Lacabanne, and Michael Wemyss for interesting and helpful discussions.
+The authors thank the referee for suggestions and improvements, and especially for pointing out that our identification of closed submanifolds of stability conditions is in fact biholomorphic.
+The authors would like to thank Arend Bayer, Asilata Bapat, Anand Deopurkar, Ailsa Keating, Abel Lacabanne, Clement Delcamp, Franco Rota, and Michael Wemyss for interesting and helpful discussions.
 We would also like to thank Yu Qiu for informing us about his related work with XiaoTing Zhang.
 Part of this project began from a discussion of E. H. and H. D. during the conference ``Quivers, Cluster, Moduli and Stability'' at Oxford, for which the authors would like to thank the organisers for making this possible.
 H.D. is supported by the ERC Consolidator Grant WallCrossAG, No. 819864.